cookiengineer/agenda/README.md

 The header bar allows to refresh the current view and all of its displayed tasks by enabling/disabling the selected project's button.

-**Tasks with dependencies always have a specified deadline**
+**Tasks with (external) dependencies always have a specified deadline**

 Tasks that rely on other people always have a specified deadline.
+A deadline is used to reflect when exactly this Task must be finished or prepared for.
 This includes scheduled meeting appointments with others.

 **Tasks have a complexity**